lamdao/sdvr/README.md

 This is a just-for-fun (JFF) project to demonstrate a Direct Volume Rendering algorithm using CPU with SSE enabled.
 It also has a fairly complex rendering engine using MS Windows multi-thread API.
-This project can be used to study/test Volume Rendering algorithm and multi-thread tasks scheduling...

-This is just a sample project to illustrate the algorithms (rendering and task scheduling in CPU).
-A real-time direct volume rendering using GPU will be posted in another project.
+This project can be used for study or test Volume Rendering algorithm and multi-thread tasks scheduling.
+A true real-time Direct Volume Rendering engine using GPU will be posted in another project that has more advances in visualization and simulation.

 ### Usage